juvenalisx/drafts/DRAFT-the-case-for-ricardian-treaties.md

 # The Case for Ricardian treaties

-## Applications of smart contracts
+## Applications of smart contracts to international law

-The case for Ricardian governance?
+(or: The case for Ricardian governance?)

-Requirements

-Prerequisites for Ricardian treaties?

-Probabilistic and / or trusted (objective) oracles

-Resilient decentralized identity

-Proper understanding by policy makers and treaty monitors / enforcers

 Treaties are agreements between sovereign states and international organizations.